solana-labs/example-helloworld/README.md

 - Ensure you've [started the local cluster](#start-local-solana-cluster) and [built the on-chain program](#build-the-on-chain-program).
 - Ensure Docker is running.
 You might try bumping up its resource settings, 8 GB of memory and 3 GB of swap should help.
-- The client output should include program log messages that indicate why the program filed.
+- The client output should include program log messages that indicate why the program failed.
   - `program log: <message>`
 - Inspect the Solana cluster logs looking for any failed transactions or failed on-chain programs
   - Expand the log filter and restart the cluster to see more detail